 Diagnosis may be based on symptoms or identification of the bacteria in samples of infected material.

-Young children are routinely vaccinated against these infections, and vaccination is recommended for all people at high risk.
+Young children are routinely vaccinated against these infections, and vaccination is also recommended for all people 65 years of age and older and all people at high risk.

 Penicillin or another antibiotic is usually effective treatment.

 (See also Overview of Bacteria Overview of Bacteria Bacteria are microscopic, single-celled organisms.
 They are among the earliest known life forms on earth.
 There are thousands of different kinds of bacteria, and they live in every conceivable... read more .)

 There are more than 90 types of pneumococci.
 However, most serious infections are caused by only a few types.

 Pneumococci commonly reside in the upper respiratory tract of healthy people, their natural host, particularly during the winter and early spring.
 The bacteria spread to other people when they do the following: